SeanArchibald/scale-workshop/README.md

 Tuning data should be entered in to the text area labeled ‘Tuning Data’.
 Add each note on its own new line.
 Cents and ratios are both supported.

-* To specify a ratio, simply write it in the format e.g. `3/2`.
+* To specify a ratio, simply write it in the format e.g. `3/2`
 * To specify an interval in cents, include a . in the line e.g. `701.9` or `1200.`
+* To specify n steps out of m-EDO, write it in the format `n\m`

 No need to enter `0.` or `1/1` on the first line as your scale is automatically assumed to contain this interval.